duterte/Clone-Project-Proxy/README.md

 | localDNS  | string         | this is use in development this string can contain http://localhost:3000 like so                                                                                                                     |
 | url1      | string         | url path parameter for the first request note the `:vendorId` within the path this is required and should not be removed 'cause this will get replace with vendorId number dynamically by the system |
 | url2      | string         | url path for the suceeding request, This is the same as url1                                                                                                                                         |

+### Project/Folder Structure

+This explains the purpose and the contents of the folder located in the main directory of the app.

+- server - This is where the main execution of the server being process receving and responding the request.
+By running the command `node server` will also start and run the app.

+- public - It contains static files use the front-end mock-up. static files are files that doesn't change dynamically by the system whatever is in there it is also the one that user will going to received. **Note** Please don't put any sensitve information in this folder cause this is public means that user will get any information that was in this folder.

+- views - This contains the html template file using ejs as the templating engine.

+- local_db - this serves as the repository of the local database its a simple one.
+It contains sub folders that was named after its collection name for example if its a collection of a `user` then the sub folder will be name `user`

 ### TASK